Krull (film): Special effects

 Meddings led the special effects department of Krull.
 British artist Christopher Tucker was also originally in the project but left due to creative differences.
 Nick Maley and his crew produced several effects six weeks before filming began.
-The effects department of went for challenging visual effects and designs that were unusual to achieve in the early 1980s.
+The effects department often went for challenging visual effects and designs that were unusual to achieve in the early 1980s.
 Meddings described how the special effects were made for the movie:

 Meddings created miniatures for the setting of the film's titular planet.
 The model Meddings constructed for Lyssa's castle was twenty feet high.
 Shots of it were done in Italy using forced perspective to make it look taller than it really was.
 The model of the Black Fortress was twelve feet high, and an electrical system was used to create the light within it.
 Because the Black Fortress disintegrates at the end of the film, it was constructed "like a jigsaw puzzle with parts able to be pulled apart on cue."

 In Krull, Ergo uses his magic to transform into creatures such as puppies and geese.
 Meddings used an effects strategy that showed these transformations differently from traditional cross dissolve methods, reasoning that it had "been done to death".
 He explained: